 How We Tested the Best Workout Headphones

+Testing periods ranged from months to years.
 Our first priority for testing was to evaluate setup and connectivity.
-Headphones scored points for pairing easily and being intuitive to set up and navigate and received bonus points for coming charged and ready to go in the box.
+Headphones scored points for easy pairing and an intuitive setup and navigation, and received bonus points for being charged and ready to go in the box.

 Once we were connected and had a secure fit, we could head to the gym and test the actual performance while working out.
-Here we performed a variety of exercises from lifting to rowing and running, crossfit style WODs, and a handful of other outdoor exercise modes like mountain biking and skiing.
+Here, we performed a variety of exercises, including lifting, rowing, and running; CrossFit-style WODs; and a handful of other outdoor activities like mountain biking and skiing.
 We looked at sound quality, battery life, button navigation, noise cancellation, sound passthrough, phone calls, and Bluetooth range.

 To test these headphones in more detail, we consulted our resident audiophiles, who created a playlist of headphone-testing tracks for us to pit against one another.
 We listened to everything from classical music’s vaulting staccato to modern house music’s slamming beats.
-Audio quality isn’t the be-all and end-all when it comes to workout headphones, but you want it to sound good at least.
+Audio quality isn’t the be-all and end-all for workout headphones, but you at least want it to sound good.

 Buyer’s Guide: How to Choose the Best Earbuds & Headphones for Your Workout